AxisCommunications/locomote-video-player/README.md

 > - `http` - Progressive download via HTTP
 > - `https` - Progressive download via HTTP over SSL
 > - `httpm` - [MJPEG over HTTP][MJPEG/HTTP] (via multipart/x-mixed-replace)

+> `options` is an optional object with the following attributes:
+> - `offset` - The offset to start the stream at.
+This is only supported by the
+    `rtsp[h|hs|hap]` protocol and requires the RTSP server to respect the range header in the play request.

 #### stop()